OpenNebula/docs/source/release_notes/release_notes/features.rst

 On-demand Provision of Virtual Data Centers
 ===========================================

--  A :ref:`Virtual Data Centers (VDC) <vdcmngt>` is a fully-isolated virtual infrastructure environment where a group of users, under the control of the VDC administrator, can create and manage compute, storage and networking capacity
+- A vDC is a **fully-isolated virtual infrastructure environment** where a Group of users, optionally under the control of the vDC admin, can create and manage compute and storage capacity.
--  Support for the creation and management of multiples VDCs within the same logical cluster and zone
--  Advanced multi-tenancy with complete functionality for management of `VDCs <http://docs.opennebula.org/doc/4.6/cli/onevdc.1.html>`__: create, delete, show...
+- **User Groups** can be assigned one or more **resource providers**.
+Resource providers are defined as a cluster of servers, virtual networs, datastores and public clouds for cloud bursting in an OpenNebula zone.
+Read more in the :ref:`Users and Groups Management Guide <managing-resource-provider-within-groups>`.
+- A special **administration group** can be defined to manage specific aspects of the group like user management or appliances definition.
+Read more in the :ref:`Managing Users and Groups <manage_users>` guide.
+- **Sunstone views** for new groups can be dynamically defined without the need of modifying the Sunstone configuration files.
+More information in the :ref:`Sunstone Views <suns_views>` guide.
+- Groups can now be tagged with custom attributes.
+Read more in the :ref:`Managing Users and Groups <manage_users>` guide.

 Advanced Control and Monitoring of Virtual Infrastructure
 =========================================================